Guide to creating a survey

 You need to document the processing of the data used to identify the target group through a RoPO and you should refer people to the RoPO in the survey invitation.
 If you regularly contact the target group as part of your service’s everyday work, this data processing will already be covered by an existing RoPO.

-• What should you include in the RoPO?
+• What should you include in the RoPO in case you have to create a new one?

 Don’t forget to include the selection criteria, as they also count as personal data that you are processing in order to invite people to participate.